-Climate Change and Healthy Habitats Collective Giving Group
+Climate Change & Healthy Habitats Collective Giving Group

-Through OCF, a diverse donor group with expertise in business, academia, medicine, law, agriculture and forestry has created a vehicle to meet, learn, plan and recommend grants that support efforts to address climate change and protect healthy ecosystems.
+Through OCF, a diverse donor group with professional backgrounds spanning business, academia, medicine, law, agriculture and forestry meet, learn, plan and recommend grants that support efforts to address climate change and protect healthy ecosystems.

-“My husband Eric and I recognized how we could do more with this group than we can individually, and leverage more of our funds over time,” said Michele Goodman, a Portland-based CCHH donor member along with her husband Eric Wan.
+“My husband, Eric, and I recognized how we could do more with this group than we can individually, and leverage more of our funds over time,” said Michele Goodman, a CC&HH donor member along with her husband Eric Wan.
 “Everyone is tremendously flexible and open-minded as we define what we stand for related to ecological health,” she added.

-“Being part of a larger donor ecosystem helps us all stay current on the best science, legislative activities and nonprofit expertise that we may not have otherwise known about,” said Craig Kelley, a Portland- based family foundation trustee and CCHH donor member.
+“Being part of a larger donor ecosystem helps us all stay current on the best science, legislative activities and nonprofit expertise that we may not have otherwise known about,” said Craig Kelley, a family foundation trustee and CC&HH donor member.